sawyer-greaves/lab-wiki-test/Lab_Network_Drive.md

     sudo mount -a

 If it worked, the `~/telerobotics-group` directory should contain the group drive.
 Depending on your version of Ubuntu, you may also see an icon on your desktop that will take you directly to the drive.

+### Apple

+Open Finder and `ctrl` + `k` to open the server connection window.
+Enter `smb://chips.eng.utah.edu/telerobotics` in the box and press `Connect`.
+Enter your university credentials similar to the Windows setup username:`username@users.coe.utah.edu` and your CADE password, click the checkbox to add the credentials to your Apple passkey if you'd like.
+After that the server should be available in the left hand side of finder, you can eject/disconnect using the ejection button or the disconnect button when the drive is selected.

 ---
 ## Standards for Using the Group Drive